kOrenOs/DataStructure-BPlusTree/README.md

 # DataStructure-BPlusTree

-This project is one of schoolwork of the course Data structure.
+This project was one of the schoolworks for the course Data structure.
 The main point was to implement data structure- B+ Tree, validate it and demonstrate implemented code.
 Fake data are:
 •	Cadaster
 •	Property
 •	Borders